 10. APPLICATION CLOSE

+The Fund is always open.
 Potential applicants are able to contact TSA to discuss project ideas at any stage throughout the year.
 The TSA Research Advisory Committee will then assess applications on an ongoing basis throughout the year.

 11. ADDITIONAL INFORMATION

-TSA recognises that this is a new fund with new objectives and it is our intent to work closely with potential applicants to provide adequate guidance.
 TSA is available to answer questions from applicants over the phone and by email during the preparation of EOIs and full proposals.

 Where appropriate, TSA may be able to assist potential applicants in linking up with relevant industry partners and/or tyre recyclers.